LouisJackman/language-x/README.md

      * SyDocs, unlike JavaDocs, go _inside_ the method, class, or function it refers
      * to.
 This means the most important information, the header, is upfront.
      *
-     * They go _after_ top-level package variable definitions.
+     * They go _after_ top-level package variable definitions and final variables.
      */

     var highlight = -> s { $">> {s} <<" }